Working With CCSI

 If you are applying for a paid internship, please indicate if you are work-study eligible (preferred but not required).

-Internship opportunities available for Fall 2024 (remote possible):
+Internship opportunities available for Spring 2025 (remote possible):

 What CCSI offers: Through the internship experience, interns can expect to make substantive contributions to research and/or administrative activities at CCSI.
 The internship experience is a mutually beneficial one, and provides interns with opportunities for professional growth and learning.
 CCSI develops specific terms of reference for every intern each semester, with clear tasks and timelines.